Reviewed by: Lazarev.agency Product Strategy Team

 - Visual hierarchy and UI consistency

-- Emotional pacing – how the interface guides attention and reduces cognitive load
+- Emotional pacing (how the interface guides attention and reduces cognitive load)

 - Contextual behavior shaped by user type, frequency, or intent

-“We saw users returning to older versions, not because they preferred the look – but because they could complete a task faster.”
+“We saw users returning to older versions, not because they preferred the look but because they could complete a task faster.”

 In an ecosystem flooded with tools, platforms, and SaaS clones, differentiation happens at the experience level.
 Especially in AI, FinTech, and Web3, where backend power is no longer enough.
 Years of well-designed products have raised the bar:

-- Modern users are spoiled with great choices – and short on time.
+- Modern users are spoiled with great choices and short on time.

-According to PwC, 32% of customers will stop doing business with a brand they love after just one bad experience, highlighting the importance of immediate value delivery. - They don’t want to read instructions.
+According to PwC, 32% of customers will stop doing business with a brand they love after just one bad experience, highlighting the importance of immediate value delivery. - Users don’t want to read instructions.
 And they rarely explore just for fun.

 A study by Lifewire found that only 50% of users consult the user manual, with many opting for quick online searches or tutorials instead, underscoring the need for intuitive design.